sindresorhus/gulp-filter/readme.md

 > Filter files in a [vinyl](https://github.com/wearefractal/vinyl) stream

 Enables you to work on a subset of the original files by filtering them using globbing.
-When you're done and want all the original files back you just call the restore method.
+When you're done and want all the original files back you just use the `restore` stream.

 ## Install